![]() |

 about it in the "Birds of Tropical

-America" (this species nearly endemic to the Pacific side of southern
+This species is nearly endemic to the Pacific side of southern

 Mountain